bshubh/MyAddressBook/Readme.md

 MyAddressBook

 Academic project.
-The intention of this project is to learn vCard.
+The intention of this project is to learn vCard bsaic version 2.1
-Currently this project implements a